qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ...
 ```

+Similarly, to **Bullet 9**, the phi instruction can be used to move classical floating point values between branches.

+**Bullet 11: Classical fixed point computations computations** <br />
 If a backend has support for fixed point operations, they can also use the following intrinsics:
 Additionally if an Adaptive Profile program has support for floating point computations, the following instructions are supported:
 | LLVM Itrinsic | Context and Purpose               | Note                        |